rrthomas/nancy/README.md

 - NANCY_INPUT - the root of whichever of the input trees contains the file that is being expanded.
 The file's name, relative to `NANCY_INPUT`, is `$path`.
-- NANCY_OUTPUT - the root of the output tree.

 ### Escaping